emb-riscv/specs-markdown/improvements-upon-privileged.md

 pushed onto the stack, and popped after the C function returns.

-The result of this strategy is that the assembly trap handler will initially save a small number of registers (those known to be used by the handler), then save the full set.
+The result of this strategy is that the assembly trap handler will initially save a small number of registers (those known to be used by the handler), then save the rest of the register set to prepare for the C call, so the full register set must be saved anyway.

-By automatically saving the full ABI caller register set in hardware, the total number of register is smaller, and the latency is minimal.

 For the current ABI this still means 20 registers, which is a lot.
-The real problem here is not the decision to save them automatically, but the current ABI which is designed for user mode Unix applications.
+The real problem here is not the decision to save them automatically (which greatly simplifies the software), but the current ABI which is designed for user mode Unix applications.

 The solution is a **separate Embedded ABI (EABI)**, optimised for embedded real-time applications, with a smaller caller register set.